Skip to main content

 Introduction

-The world critically needs changemakers committed to understanding social issues and collaborating alongside their communities to foster meaningful change.
-In Civic Engagement for Social Good (CESG), previously known as CIVICUS, students work with organizations addressing a range of societal challenges, including poverty, food insecurity, housing insecurity, child welfare, education, political activism, animal rights, and the environment.
-Students explore:
+The world needs people committed to understanding social issues and collaborating alongside their communities to create meaningful change.
+In Civic Engagement for Social Good (CESG), previously known as CIVICUS, students work with organizations addressing a range of societal challenges, including poverty, food and housing insecurity, child welfare, education, political activism, animal rights, and the environment.
+In CESG, students explore:

-CESG coursework and community engagement activities operate in tandem, creating a synergy that enhances the overall student experience.
-Coursework provides an opportunity for students to explore the root causes of social needs and strategies for addressing social concerns that they see during their work in the community, while service projects and co-curricular activities create an environment for students to implement what they learn in the classroom.
+CESG coursework and community engagement activities operate in tandem.
+Coursework helps students to understand the root causes of issues and strategies for addressing social concerns, while service projects, civic engagement work, and co-curricular activities create opportunities for students to complete hands-on work with communities while earning course credits.

-As an interdisciplinary program, CESG students represent a wide range of academic interests and majors.
-Civic Engagement for Social Good encourages students to ground their work in their passions, academic majors, and professional interests.
+As an interdisciplinary program, Civic Engagement for Social Good encourages students to ground their work in their passions, academic majors, and professional interests.
+Our students represent all thirteen colleges, with majors ranging from engineering and biology to business and education.

 Colloquium and Lecture Topics